SunnyDeng/azure-content-dede/articles/virtual-machines/virtual-machines-deploy-rmtemplates-azure-cli.md

         "newStorageAccountName": {
         "type": "string",
         "metadata": {
-            "description": "Unique DNS Name for the Storage Account where the Virtual Machine's disks will be placed."
+            "description": "Unique DNS name for the storage account where the virtual machine's disks will be placed."
         }
         },
         "adminUsername": {
         "type": "string",
         "metadata": {
-            "description": "User name for the Virtual Machine."
+            "description": "User name for the virtual machine."
         }
         },
         "adminPassword": {
         "type": "securestring",
         "metadata": {
-            "description": "Password for the Virtual Machine."
+            "description": "Password for the virtual machine."
         }
         },
         "dnsNameForPublicIP": {
         "type": "string",
         "metadata": {
-            "description": "Unique DNS Name for the Public IP used to access the Virtual Machine."
+            "description": "Unique DNS name for the public IP used to access the virtual machine."
         }
         },
         "ubuntuOSVersion": {